 A good piece of advice for beginner cyclists is to be very careful when riding during or after rain, when the road is wet.
 That’s when the road is extra slippery.
 Some of you might say, well duh, rain makes the road wet, but wetness isn’t the only danger….

 Hi there fellow bicycle lovers.
 We’re your friendly neighbourhood bike dudes and dudettes, only we’re on the web, instead of your neighbourhood.
 Not sure if us being able to nag an even bigger audience about bikes is a good or a bad thing, 🙂 .
 We’re here to give you our advice, experience and new ideas about bikes and cycling in general.
 How to ride them, how to take care of them, and how to improve your bike riding with various gadgets.
-For example, you might want to make some cool shots of your downhill mountain biking with a drone.
+For example, you might want to make some cool shots of your downhill mountain biking using the best drone for mtb.
 We have a lot of experience with awesome drones that have good quality follow me feature, so we can help you there if you decide to take video recording of your biking adventures to the next level.

 The Cactus Bike team is a diverse group of young cyclists who are always ready to help newcomers to the wonderful world of cycling.
 Heck, that sounded a lot like some kind of sales pitch, a marketing term.
 Selling stuff isn’t really something that we hope to achieve with this website.
 The basic idea behind starting this website is to help people who are interested in making their first steps in recreative biking, mountain biking, or even extreme biking.
 We do it all here at Cactus Bike.